 Why Give Up a Desktop Email Client?

-For years I was using Thunderbird and it really is a great program that can do a lot of things.
-However, I found that Gmail can do the same and it can do it much better.
-Since I switched, I no longer have to worry about backing up or moving my profile, I save a bit of RAM as my browser is running anyway, I save several gigabytes of hard drive space, and no matter where I check my mail, it’s always the same familiar inbox and setup greeting me.
+For years, I was using a powerful desktop email client.
+When I switched, however, I found that Gmail was just as good, if not better.
+Since I switched, I no longer have to worry about backing up or moving my profile, I freed up several gigabytes of hard drive space, and no matter where I check my mail, it’s always the same familiar inbox setup greeting me.

 Much like a desktop client, Gmail can handle multiple email accounts.
 Moreover, it makes importing mail from POP3 accounts fairly easy, by automatically filling in the required POP server information for you.

-Let’s say you want to import email from an old Hotmail account, what would you need to do?
+To import emails from an old Yahoo Mail account, here’s what you need to do: